 What You Need in Your Emergency Power Outage Kit

 The knee-jerk reaction is to store candles.
-Don’t.
+Ignore them.

 But with the widespread availability of LED lighting technology, inexpensive lanterns and flashlights can last for days of constant use on a single set of AA batteries.
 There’s no logical reason to use candles as a default light source in an emergency.